xuchen66/sphinx-emdocs/source/align-movie-frames-imod.rst

 This will start to align all the frame files in the same direcotry, until you do Ctrl_C.

-If there is no *.pcm existed for each file, and you just want to align them using the same parameters, then you can do that use a master pcm file to take care all the files you wanted to align.
+If there is no *.pcm existed for each file, and you just want to align them using the same parameters, then you can do that using a master pcm file to take care all the files you wanted to align.
 Here is an example of master.pcm:

 .. code-block:: none